AgoraIO/API-Examples/windows/README.md

 #AppID=xxxxxxxxxxxxxxxxxxx

-Next, download the **Agora Video SDK** from [Agora.io SDK](https://www.agora.io/en/download/).
-Unzip the downloaded SDK package and copy the **sdk** to the project folder(the old one may be over written).Finally, Open APIExample.sln with your Vs 2013(or higher) and build all solution and run.
+This open source sample project USES the Agora RTC SDK,DirectShow SDK, and MeidaPlayer SDK.
+You can directly run APIExample/installThirdParty.bat to automatically environment configuration.Once configured, open the project with VS2017, compile and run.

 ## Basic Scene